Swing Belfast Code Of Conduct

 We, the organisers, promise to treat any reports made, from dancers in our home scenes or elsewhere, with sensitivity and to keep all details as confidential as is possible (however, in the event of a police investigation, all information will become disclosable).
 We encourage anyone who has experienced or witnessed intimidating or inappropriate behaviour to tell an organiser.

-At the Swing Belfast your suggested points of contact are listed below, click on their names to send them an email.
+At the Swing Belfast your suggested points of contact are listed below:

 If you prefer to talk in person, or would prefer to speak to another member of staff, you are welcome to do so at any event throughout the year.